zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 end
 ```

-Great!, now we have implemented a method that returns an IP and tested it.
+Great!, now we have implemented a two methods `register_urls` and `payouts` with their respective tests.